 The egrets and herons, white and grey respectively, wade and wait, motionless, surveying the ponds.
-They launch and land gracefully, wings spread impossibly wide, wheel and drift down soundlessly in lovely contrast to the ducks and shorebirds.
+They launch and land gracefully, wings spread impossibly wide, wheel and drift down soundlessly, in lovely contrast to the ducks and shorebirds.

-A breeze roughs up the water’s texture at one end of the waterways, and where it is still lies is a mirror image of the grasses, trees and sky.
+A breeze roughs up the water’s texture at one end of the waterways, but where it is still lies a mirror image of the grasses, trees and sky.
 The earth’s turning is imperceptible while looking toward standing objects on the shore, but the light show on the water’s surface alters noticeably, revealing our movement in space.
 A backdrop of nature’s sounds lulls me into thinking I could write an idyllic poetic passage and get away with it.
 I write, I succeed, I fail.
 I am reminded of Flora, in Cold Comfort Farm, who tries her hand at novel writing, repeatedly describing the sun as “a golden orb” in her overwrought prose.
 Nevertheless, I persist.

 But wait, what’s that?
 A rat?
 A small beaver?
-No, it’s the elusive Nutria, the stuff of nightmares, a rodent on steroids, something I only heard of recently, and hoped never to encounter on dry land.
+No, it’s the elusive Nutria, the stuff of nightmares, a rodent on steroids, something I only heard of recently, and hoped never to encounter close up on dry land.
 This one is crouched in the shallows at a safe distance, gnawing tidily on some root, at home among the waterlogged cattails.
 I’m happy to learn that this invasive pest is on a hit list.
 To think they were imported from South America FOR THEIR FUR.
 A revolting image, a rat jacket.

 We come to a marsh, which feels strangely familiar having just finished a book (A Boy in Winter, by Rachel Seiffert) that takes place in Ukraine, in the marshes of the countryside.
 Seiffert describes how the water rises and fills your footprints as you walk, how impossible it is to pass in the winter, and how near impossible to build a road through.
 Here, the layers of sopping wet dead leaves are a buffer from the sucking mud beneath so we don’t lose our shoes as we walk.
-Ducks float amongst trees growing in the shallow stream, and a beaver dam stands, but no elusive beavers.
+Ducks float among trees growing in the shallow stream, and a beaver dam stands, but no elusive beavers.
 It is peaceful.